jiang1027/debugger.lua/README.md

 Debugger Commands:
 -

 If you have used other CLI debuggers, debugger.lua shouldn't be surprising.
 I didn't make a fancy parser, so the commands are just single letters.
-Since the debugger is pretty simple there are only a small handful of commands anwyay.
+Since the debugger is pretty simple there are only a small handful of commands anyway.

 	[return] - re-run last command
 	c(ontinue) - contiue execution